CryptoExperts/IronMask/Readme.md

         - t: number of output shares to consider
         - k: maximum number of faults to consider
         - s: type of faults to consider (set:1, reset:0)
         - c: bound on number of coefficients to compute

+IronMaskArithmetic is another extension of IronMask able to verify probing and random probing security properties of masked implementations on prime Arithmetic field.
+The verified properties are :

+* Probing security:
+  + Non-Interference Security (NI)
+  + Strong Non-Interference Security (SNI)

+* Random probing security:
+  + Random Probing (RP)
+  + Random Probing Composability (RPC)
+  + Random Probing Expandability (RPE)
+  + Cardinal Random Probing Composability (cardRPC)

+Note that the last security property (cardRPC) is for now only available for refresh gadgets.

 ## Installation